TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 **Example:**

-The extension `any_fancy_extension`'s auto generated composer package name would be `typo3-ter/any-fancy-extension`.
+The extension `any_fancy_extension`'s auto generated Composer package name would be `typo3-ter/any-fancy-extension`.
 To add this extension in version 1.2.\*, type::